 - We've participated in more cases before the Supreme Court than any other private organization.
 From defending freedom of speech to protecting reproductive freedom to expanding equal protection under the law, the ACLU has been involved in one landmark Supreme Court case after another.

 - We defend freedom every day all across America in every state.
 Through our ACLU affiliates in all 50 states, the ACLU is involved in thousands of cases every year helping people stand up for their rights in communities all across America.

 - We believe in an America that is both safe and free.
 There are always those in powerful positions who wrongly insist that we must trade away our fundamental freedoms to secure our safety.
 No organization challenges that idea more effectively than the ACLU.

 - The ACLU challenges intolerance and bigotry wherever we find it.
 We work to root out any and all attempts to deny people the equal protection under the law that the Constitution guarantees.

 - We are a citizen-supported organization with card-carrying members from every corner of the United States.
-The ACLU's work is sustained by over half a million active members and supporters who play a powerful role in defending freedom by taking action and providing financial support.
+The ACLU's work is sustained by over 1.75 million active members and supporters who play a powerful role in defending freedom by taking action and providing financial support.